xebiarohan/react/2_react_essentials.md

 ```

 8. CSS files
-   - The default css file (index.css) needs to be imported in index.jsx
+   - The default CSS file (index.css) needs to be imported in index.jsx
-   - Similarly the other component specific css files needs to be imported in those component class
+   - Similarly the other component specific CSS files needs to be imported in those component class
-   - Just because we are adding a CSS style in a component specific file that does not mean that the scope of the CSS is limited to that component only. we can use it in other component as well
+   - Just because we are adding a CSS style in a component specific file that does not mean that the scope of the CSS is limited to that component only.
+We can use it in other component as well

 ```Example
 import './Header.css';